ahmedelsawy-as/Movie-Data-Exploration-and-Correlation-in-Python-/README.md

 •	Created 5 different visualizations to investigate the correlation between variables.

-•	Obtained useful insights, such as Budget and votes have highest correlation to gross.
+•	Obtained useful insights, such as movie budget and votes have highest correlation to movie gross earnings.